Industrial Action

 Where students trail credits, they will be provided with full details of any additional costs (if relevant) they would incur.

-School of Health Sciences students - Please note that due to PSRB requirements and clinical activities within SHS programmes, affected students/cohorts of students may need substantial flexibility and can trail up to 45 assessment credits.
-SHS students who fall into the above category are exempt from the requirement to submit an EC form.
+School of Health & Psychological Sciences (SHPS) students - Please note that due to Professional Body (PSRB) requirements and clinical activities within SHPS programmes, affected students/cohorts of students may need substantial flexibility and can trail up to 45 assessment credits.
+SHPS students who fall into the above category are exempt from the requirement to submit an EC form.

 Where can I find my transcript?